JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    ![Synchronize the Gradle files](gradle-sync.png)

-4. To make sure that the shared module is successfully connected to your application, dump the `greeting()` function result to the log by updating the `onCreate()` method of the `LoginActivity` class.
+4. To make sure that the shared module is successfully connected to your application, in the `app/src/main/java/com/jetbrains/simplelogin/adroidapp/ui/login`, dump the `greeting()` function result to the log by updating the `onCreate()` method of the `LoginActivity` class:

     ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {